tfjmp/website/content/post/2022-538P/index.md

 that you would like to ask.
 These should ideally be specific to the paper/research.
 {{% /callout %}}

+You should submit 23 paper reports (subject to change).
+Each report done properly is equivalent to 1% of your final grade for a total of 20%.
+In practice, this means you have a few "jokers".

 ## Project

 The project must address a non-trivial problem relevant to systems security.
 The project can resolve the problem by building a system, collecting data/carrying out experiments, developing algorithms and proving them correct, etc. I strongly prefer that you do your project in a team of 2-4 people.